ziritrion/dataeng-zoomcamp/notes/4_analytics.md

 from "my_project"."dbt_dev"."stg_yellow_tripdata"
 ```

+You may run tests with the `dbt test` command.

 ## Documentation

 dbt also provides a way to generate documentation for your dbt project and render it as a website.